basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

             description:
                 - 'By default the module uses dd to create the swap file on all filesystems except btrfs, where it uses the btrfs command.
-You can override this behaviour by choosing the command with this option.'
+You can override this behavior by choosing the command with this option.'
                 - 'fallocate is faster but "Preallocated files created by fallocate(1) may be interpreted as files with holes too